Punjab govt cancels pending class 12, open school exams | Education

 He said the marks of practical subjects and on-the-job training for vocational subjects will also be awarded on this basis.
 The minister said in case of open school students, the board will declare the results on the basis of 'credit carry formula' and will award average marks on the basis of marks obtained by them in the subjects in which they have passed in earlier sessions.

-He said the students, who were to appear under the 'golden/final chance category' of the PSEB for reappearance or compartment examination, will also be awarded average marks on the basis of subjects cleared earlier by the students..
+He said the students, who were to appear under the 'golden/final chance category' of the PSEB for reappearance or compartment examination, will also be awarded average marks on the basis of subjects cleared earlier by the students.
+He said for students having pending chances for division improvement and those who have submitted fees for only one paper which was not conducted, would be given an additional chance to give exams in the future without paying any extra fee.
+A separate date sheet will be issued for the purpose after the return of normalcy, he added.

+Meanwhile, a day after Chief Minister Amarinder Singh sought cancellation of exams in universities and colleges in the interest and safety of students amid the pandemic, Punjab's Higher Education Minister Tript Rajinder Singh Bajwa wrote to Union HRD Minister Ramesh Pokhriyal, seeking re-examination of the Centre’s guidelines on the issue.
+The CM had sought revocation of the July 6 orders of the Ministry of Home Affairs on the compulsory conduct of final terms exams in universities and colleges by September and withdrawal of the University Grants Commission (UGC) guidelines accordingly.

+Bajwa wrote that conducting on-line examinations, which the UGC had suggested as an option, was not feasible as the majority of students reside in remote rural areas without access to computers, laptops and internet.
+He also said conducting examinations in usual manner will involve huge logistical and operational challenges as ensuring social distancing and other COVID-19 protocols will be difficult.